afragen/wp-debugging/readme.txt

 [Query Monitor](https://wordpress.org/plugins/query-monitor/) and [Debug Bar](https://wordpress.org/plugins/debug-bar/) plugins are optional dependencies to aid in debugging and troubleshooting.
 The notice for installation will recur 30 days after being dismissed.

+This plugin uses the [wp-cli/wp-config-transformer ](https://github.com/wp-cli/wp-config-transformer) command for writing constants to `wp-config.php`.

 ## Development

 PRs are welcome against the `develop` branch.